SA-17 Satisfactory Progress for Financial Aid

 Students are required to maintain satisfactory academic progress in order to receive financial aid which is mandated by federal and state regulations.
 Students can establish and maintain satisfactory academic progress by satisfying all of the following three criteria:

 1. Quality—Students must maintain a minimum grade point average (GPA) of 2.0 each quarter.
-Students are also required to have a minimum cumulative GPA at the end of the second academic year (six quarters) and thereafter regardless of enrollment level.
+Students are also required to have a minimum cumulative GPA of 2.0 at the end of the second academic year (six quarters) and thereafter regardless of enrollment level.
 Certificate programs must maintain a cumulative 2.0 GPA consistent with the requirements for graduation.

 One Quarter of